vkozhukhova/201/README.md

 # Introduction

-These are nores for 101/201 Big Data courses.
+These are notes for 101/201 Big Data courses.